ibm-cloud-docs/codeengine/add-registry.md

 In order to pull images from {{site.data.keyword.registryfull_notm}}, you must create a service ID, create access policies for the service ID, and then create an API key to store your credentials.
 {: shortdesc}

-1. Create an {{site.data.keyword.cloud_notm}} IAM service ID for your cluster that is used for the IAM policies and API key credentials in the image pull secret with the `iam service-id-create` command.
-Be sure to give the service ID a description that helps you retrieve the service ID later, such as including both the cluster and namespace name.
+1. Create an {{site.data.keyword.cloud_notm}} IAM service ID for your project that is used for the IAM policies and API key credentials in the image pull secret with the `iam service-id-create` command.
+Be sure to give the service ID a description that helps you retrieve the service ID later, such as including the project name.
 For a complete listing of the `iam service-id-create` command and its options, see the [`ibmcloud iam service-id-create`](/docs/account?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_service_id_create) command.

   For example, the following command creates a service ID called `codeengine-myproj-id` with the description `Service ID for IBM Cloud Container Registry in Code Engine project myproj`: